Boscoch/docs/content/issues/trying-out-the-new-projects-experience/customizing-your-project-views.md

----
+Crypto holder and transaction-
-title: Customizing your project (beta) views
+title: Customizing your project (Betta) views
 intro: 'Display the information you need by changing the layout, grouping, sorting, and filters in your project.'
 allowTitleToDifferFromFilename: true
 versions: